13 Reasons Why Resin Is Yellowing [And Fixes]

 9. Incomplete Curing of resin

-Inadequate curing time or improper curing conditions can lead to yellowing.
-Be sure to follow the manufacturer’s recommendations for curing times and temperatures, as rushing the process can result in color changes.
+Follow the manufacturer’s recommendations for curing times and temperatures, as rushing the process can result in color changes.
 Especially when using UV resin and resin cure lamps.

 10. Contaminated Tools and Mixing Containers

 Resin mixing tools and containers that aren’t cleaned properly between uses can introduce contaminants that react with the epoxy, causing it to yellow.
-Regularly clean and maintain your tools to prevent this issue.

 11. Inadequate Surface Preparation

-12. Excessive Pigment or Dyes
+12. Too Much Pigment or Dyes

 Also, when using paper in resin it’s super important to prepare paper for resin first to prevent bleeding of the inks.

-We have a helpful guide on the best colorant ideas for epoxy resin as well as how to choose acrylic paints to add to resin to help you choose the right colorants.
+Here’s a helpful guide on the best colorant ideas for epoxy resin as well as how to choose acrylic paints to add to resin to help you choose the right colorants.

 13. Reactive Wood Types